Datahenge/btu_scheduler_daemon/README.md

 1. Stores scheduled tasks (*for now, Python functions living in Frappe and ERPNext*) as RQ Jobs in a Redis queue database.
 2. Listens on a Unix Domain Socket for schedule updates from web clients.
 3. Periodically (e.g. every 15 minutes) performs a "full-refresh" of the entire BTU Task Schedule data into RQ.
-4. Very importantly, **enqueues** RQ jobs into the correct queues, at the correct times, based on the Schedules.
-(RQ is pretty boring without something to actually populate its queues; this is one of those populators)
+4. Very importantly, **enqueues** RQ jobs into the correct queues, at the correct times, based on the Schedules.  (*Redis Queue would be pretty boring without something to populate its queues; this is one such thing.)

 ### Why did I make this?
 Read [here](WHY.md) for more about why I needed to create this application.